ReScience/ReScience-submission/code/report.md

 ## correcting an offset in the two datasets Day numbers
 from.steve$Day.number <- from.steve$Day.number + 1.65 + 3.35

-## joint the data, again first making days character, then back to numeric after
+## join the data, again first making days character, then back to numeric after
 mt$Day.number <- as.character(mt$Day.number)
 from.steve$Day.number <- as.character(from.steve$Day.number)
 ff <- inner_join(mt, from.steve)